-Kik’s Big Bet On The Ad-Free, Cryptocurrency-Funded Future Of Chat | Fast Company
+Kik’s Big Bet On The Ad-Free, Cryptocurrency-Funded Future Of Chat

 By the numbers, the messaging app Kik looks like a runaway success: 15 million monthly active users, and $200 million in venture funding at a valuation that puts it in the unicorn club.
 And yet all those numbers pale in comparison to Facebook Messenger’s 1 billion users, or even WeChat’s 938 million.

 Kik’s founder, the Canadian whiz kid Ted Livingston, had dreams of making it the “WeChat of the West.”
 But Livingston eventually realized that it would be impossible to compete against tech giants willing to lose money on free products just to grab every last bit of user data they could get.
-And so, rather than raise more VC money to keep his business going, last month Kik did something altogether different: It sold nearly $100 million worth of Kin, a new currency of its own invention.
+And so, rather than raise more VC money to keep his business going, last month Kik did something altogether different: It sold nearly $100 million worth of Kin, a new currency of its own invention built on the Ethereum blockchain.

 The pitch to Kik’s backers?
 To create a self-sustaining messaging app economy that doesn’t depend on advertising.
 If Kik’s model pans out, it might herald an entirely new funding model for startups that doesn’t just depend on VC cash.
 Instead, there might be a way for millions of users to buy into the success of a startup they love—and help fund it in the process.